 As nurse practitioners, we owe a lot to both Ford and Silver.
 Together, they came up with a way to marry the traditional role of the nurse (patient education, health promotion, bedside, etc.) with advanced, specialized medical training (treatment, diagnosis, etc.)

 This approach to patient care, however, was not well received by both the medical and nursing communities.
 The discussion about the NP’s scope of practice started just as soon as the first NP graduates left the school to start their careers.
+This collaboration marked a significant shift in nursing practice, blending traditional nursing roles with advanced medical responsibilities.

 One of the main points of debate was the relationship between NPs and physicians.
-Some sources mention that Mrs. Ford’s colleagues were a little preoccupied with the fact that she was working so closely with Dr. Silver.
+Some sources mention that Mrs. Ford’s colleagues were a little preoccupied with the fact that she was working so closely with Dr. Silver

 They thought that, because of this precedent, their program would only create nurses that were supervised by physicians all the time, instead of being regarded as colleagues.
 Sadly, they were right.
 Every NP can attest to that.